n3rdgir1/elysian-mirror/README.md

 ## Endpoints

 - `POST /generate`: Generate a response using the LLM based on the provided prompt.
+The response includes the generated text and an optional array of sources.
 - `GET /system_prompt`: Retrieve the current system prompt.
 - `PUT /system_prompt`: Update the system prompt.
 - `POST /embed`: Embed a title and description and save it to the database.
+- `POST /rag`: Retrieve and generate an answer for a given question using RAG.
+The response includes the generated answer and an array of sources.